Preparing students to be advanced practice nurses who provide care to acute and chronically ill adults.

 - Graduates are eligible for the adult-gerontology acute care NP certification exam administered by AACN or ANCC

-The AGACNP is an advanced practice nurse prepared to manage adult patients with acute or critical illness or injury and/or chronic disease across the trajectory of their care needs.
+The AGACNP is an advanced practice nurse prepared to manage adolescent and adult gerontology patients with acute or critical illness or injury and/or chronic disease across the trajectory of their care needs.
 UVA's program emphasizes the advanced theoretical knowledge, practice and skills, and systems’ leadership needed to manage these patients and their families for optimal outcomes.
 AGACNP students also develop exceptional diagnostic and clinical decision-making skills, preparation for prescriptive authority, strategies to communicate and collaborate with clinicians and all members of the interdisciplinary team, and the ability to manage and improve clinical outcomes.
-A keen focus on evidenced-based practice, teaching and clinical research are also hallmarks.
+A keen focus on evidenced-based practice, teaching and clinical research are also program hallmarks.

 - Intimate—classes are small, dynamic and filled with like-minded learners